I’m going to say something controversial, something that our competitors would completely disagree with, Calibrations are not all the same.

 High turnover rates mean low-skilled work

-Another tactic to these low-cost providers is to force their technicians to calibrate multiple labs daily.
+Another tactic for these low-cost providers is to force their technicians to calibrate multiple labs daily.
 Think about it, these technicians wake up and immediately get to work testing without any sort of plan.

 They know that they have four labs to get to today so they don’t care if their weights are at temperature or not, they’re calibrating.
 They have to rush through each lab and are constantly being checked on.
 It’s enough stress to drive anyone crazy.
 Naturally, this work environment leads to an even higher turnover rate.